William Henry (congressman)

 William Henry (March 22, 1788 – April 16, 1861) was an American manufacturer and banker.
-He represented Vermont in the United States House of Representatives from 1847 to 1851.
+He represented Vermont in the United States House of Representatives for two terms from 1847 to 1851.

-Biography
+Early life and education

 Henry was born on March 22, 1788, in Charlestown, Sullivan County, New Hampshire.
 He attended the common schools and then engaged in business in Chester, Vermont.
 He married Fanny Goodhue.

+Career

 He engaged in manufacturing in Vermont, New York, and Jaffery, New Hampshire.
 When he moved to Bellows Falls, Vermont, in 1831, he engaged in banking as well.